You are here

 Land use based on the surface areas recorded in the Land Register (12,839 ha) (2012)

 Sources: BISA based on the figures from the Administration of the Land Register (AKRED) and ADSEI

 Over the period 1992-2012, the total built surface area increased by 9%.
 The strongest growing categories are apartment buildings (+ 49%) followed by, albeit less pronounced, banks and office buildings (+ 27%) as well as public utility equipment (+ 19%) and buildings for recreation and sports (+ 10%).

 The increasing urbanisation and loss of undeveloped areas is confirmed by the analysis of aerial photos and satellite images (IGEAT-ULB, 2006) and inevitably leads to the soil being rendered impervious.
 This phenomenon differs from one municipality to the other.
 For the whole of the Region, it increased by 18% between 1993 and 2006.

 Characteristics of the building stock

-Whereas the total number of buildings is tending to stagnate (approximately 194,250 in 2014), a continuous evolution of the typology of buildings has been observed over a period of 20 years, namely 1994 and 2014, with a significant increase in the number of apartment buildings (+54%) at the expense of the amount of terraced houses (-4%) – which represent more than half of the buildings in the Brussels Region - and commercial properties (-41 %).
-Semi-detached and detached buildings increased slightly (from 4 to 5%).
-As for the other categories of buildings, they have increased significantly (+53%).
-The number of garages, car parks and covered spaces continues to increase significantly (+15% between 2004 and 2014).
+While the number of buildings appears to stagnate (approximately 194,150 in 2012), there is however, over a period of 20 years, namely between 1992 and 2012, a continuous evolution of the typology: we notice a very significant increase in the number of apartment buildings (+ 55%) at the expense of the number of terraced houses (- 4%) – which account for more than half of the buildings in the Brussels Region –, commercial properties (- 18%) and buildings for commercial and industrial use (- 19%).
+The other building categories (semi-detached and detached buildings, public service buildings) show a slight increase (of 5 to 6%).
+The number of garages, car parks and covered parking spaces continues to increase significantly (+ 32% between 1992 and 2012).